After 30 years of rejection, it’s life-changing to be encouraged to believe that anything is possible.

 As a child I had no idea where to find information or support.
 Countless hospitals and services we reached out to wouldn’t listen or didn’t get it.

 I didn’t see myself as a carer.
 Not knowing how to deal with the frustration of being Mum’s full-time support led to dabbling in drugs and other negative influences as a teen.
-I closed the door to outsiders because of the shame I felt and when I first met my wife, her parents expressed reservations about an uneducated kid who lived in housing commission dating their daughter.
+I closed the door to outsiders because of the shame I felt and when I first met my wife, her parents expressed reservations about an uneducated kid who lived in the housing commission dating their daughter.

 I was an adult by this stage.
 As I began to understand more about mental health I felt drawn to a career in the field.
 Now as a Peer Worker at Flourish Australia, sharing my story when it will bring comfort or hope gives purpose to what I’ve been through.
 Empathy can’t be learned from a text book.
 Lived experience creates a connection between people that has the power to bring healing.